If you’re looking for a cheaper, yet equally tasty alternative to brisket or sirloin, tri-tip steak could be the ideal cut for you.

 Tri-tip roast (approx 2lbs):

-- Reverse sear method works best, check out our tri-tip recipe for a detailed guide.
+- Smoked or reverse sear works best, check out our smoked tri-tip recipe for a detailed guide.

 As various factors can affect your cooking times, we recommend using a thermometer and relying on an internal temperature of 125 degrees for rare or 135 for medium-rare, to ensure you don’t overcook your tri-tip roast.